-MPHA processes and pays claims and receives reimbursement from the city for the city's portion (50 percent).
 The program is considered a pilot, with a length to be determined by the draw-down of the initial \$50,000 funding pool.
 We will monitor claim patterns and the draw-down of the pool.
-At or before the pilot's conclusion, the city and MPHA will jointly reassess the success of the incentives and potential adjustments.
-The partners may use a community review process and ongoing surveys of current and potential owners to adapt or to design new incentives under this initiative.
+The city and MPHA are jointly reassessing the success of the incentives and potential adjustments.
+The partners may use a community review process and on-going surveys of current and potential owners to adapt or to design new incentives under this initiative.